 The Program of Support for Fiji aims to achieve the following objectives:

-- Develop and pilot of a model of vertical integration, which integrates risk hazard mapping, climate models, and community-level vulnerability assessments to inform Fiji’s NAP process.
+- Develop and pilot a model of vertical integration, which integrates risk hazard mapping, climate models and community-level vulnerability assessments to inform Fiji’s NAP process

-- Develop a knowledge management system for relevant policies, programmes, and initiatives.
+- Develop a knowledge management system for relevant policies, programs and initiatives

-The expected outputs from this program of work will include a completed and approved National Adaptation Plan that has been developed using participatory method at both the national and sub-national levels; as well as a NAP implementation strategy and an associated pipeline of fundable adaptation projects.
+The expected outputs from this program of work will include a completed and approved NAP that has been developed using participatory methods at both the national and subnational levels, as well as a NAP implementation strategy and an associated pipeline of fundable adaptation projects.

 West Africa: Ghana, Sierra Leone, Côte d’Ivoire, Guinea, Togo

-In April 2018, the NAP Global Network began a series of the NAP support programs in five West African countries to provide short-term technical support.
-Based on the results of this initial phase and if appropriate, it is anticipated that additional areas of support will be identified for these countries.
+In April 2018, the NAP Global Network began a series of NAP support programs in five West African countries to provide short-term technical support.
+Based on the results of this initial phase—and if appropriate—it is anticipated that additional areas of support will be identified for these countries.

 Programs of Support for Ghana and Sierra Leone focus on the development of a NAP Framework in each of the countries.